-This will construct a new Metra station between Ashland Ave. and Ogden Ave. serving UP-W, MD-N, MD-W, NCS and potentially Amtrak.
+This will construct a new Metra station between Ashland and Ogden avenues, serving the UP-W, MD-N, MD-W, and NCS lines, as well as potentially Amtrak.

-O'Hare Airport Express Train (CDOT, RSP ID# A1)
+O'Hare Airport Express Service (CDOT, RSP ID# A1)

-Express train service between O'Hare Airport and the City of Chicago's central business district.
-As currently envisioned, this would be constructed and operated by a private entity but the exact scope of service or the alignment have not been determined.
+Express train service between O'Hare International Airport and Chicago's central business district.
+As currently envisioned, this would be constructed and operated by a private entity but neither the exact scope of service nor the alignment have been determined.